nathanfaucett/js-template/README.md

-EJS
+Template
 =======

-ejs for the browser and node.js
+template for the browser and node.js